observatorium/api/README.md

 #### --metrics.rules.endpoint

-The backend to which to write rules can be specified with the `--metrics.rules.endpoint` flag.
+The rules backend to where rules can be stored can be specified with the `--metrics.rules.endpoint` flag.

 ### Logs